 2017 was the year of Bitcoin buzz.
 The cryptocurrency hit a high of $20,000 and was on the tip of many tongues.
 Blockchain, which is an open source digital ledger that collects transactional records, has applications across many industries.
-What has happened since last year?
+There are open ledgers development services as well as top-notch hyperledger development services which have pushed the industry forward.
+So, other developments have happened since last year?

 Partly due to regulatory scrutiny from governments around the world, the price of Bitcoin has fallen dramatically to $6,000.
 However, interest in its underlying technology, Blockchain, continues to grow, and along with Bitcoin which many people buy and put in wallets similar to bitcoin.com.au wallets, other alternative cryptocurrencies have emerged, and people are still speculating about which are the most promising altcoins.